Anisotropic MagnetoMemristance: Results

 where $\beta(\hat{\mathbf{m}})$ and $\eta(\hat{\mathbf{m}})$ are functions of the magnetization state in the ring.
-They indicate how the device reacts to currents and in their absence, respectively.
-The details of the derivation are presented in the Supplementary Material.
+They indicate how the device reacts to currents and in their absence, respectively. {We stress that these equations were derived with the approximation of negligible thickness, e.g. for a ring.}

-Crucially, Eq.~(\ref{eq:memlike}) takes the form of the Strukov-like memristor, described in Eq.~(\ref{eq:memmod}) in which $\sigma=0$, while $\beta$ and $\eta$ are not constants but depend on the magnetization state and are thus tunable.
-In particular, the $\beta$ constant of Eq.~(\ref{eq:beta}) takes the form of a memristive device whose properties depend on the geometry of the ring, such as the radius $r$, the parameters of the magnetic material, and the magnetization state $\hat{\mathbf{m}}(\theta)$.
+Crucially, Eqn.~(\ref{eq:memlike}) takes the form of the Strukov-like memristor, described in Eqn.~(\ref{eq:memmod}) in which $\sigma=0$, while $\beta$ and $\eta$ are not constants but depend on the magnetization state and are thus tunable.
+In particular, the $\beta$ constant of Eqn.~(\ref{eq:beta}) takes the form of a memristive device whose properties depend on the geometry of the ring, such as the radius $r$, the parameters of the magnetic material, and the magnetization state $\hat{\mathbf{m}}(\theta)$.
 From the point of view of the theory of memristors, Eqs.~(\ref{eq:memlike}) represent an infinite-order memristor, i.e., the device depends on a vector field rather then a single parameter (as for instance the doping depth in oxide-based devices).

 Equations~(\ref{eq:memlike_full}) are the central result of this paper as they rigorously link current-driven magnetization dynamics to memristive effects in magnetic materials subject to AMR effect and Zhang-Li torque.
 We then call this combined effect the anisotropic magnetomemristance (AMM).